 Marinate this for 4 hours, and as long as overnight.

 Now it’s time to cook the beef!
-The preferred method is to grill them, as I think beef is best when grilled (hello Grilled Ribeye and Grilled Flank Steak), but when that’s not an option, I’ve found that the second best method is to broil them.
+The preferred method is to grill them, as I think beef is best when grilled (hello Grilled Ribeye and Grilled Flank Steak).
+But when a hot grill is not an option, I’ve found that the second best method is to broil them.

 Set the marinated beef on top of a wire rack on a sheet pan, and discard any excess marinade:

 Broil on high heat for 3-4 minutes on each side, until they are deeply brown and caramelized: